jdansev/Messenger-with-React-and-Electron/README.md

 ### Growing Pains, and Introducing React

 As the UI grew in complexity, more functionality gave rise to more menu options, more tabs and more screens.
-At one point I was writing code with the job of deleting a HTML section, and replacing it with another HTML section, all for a tab change.
-I was basically writing my own framework, things only became more chaotic.
-I was writing myself into a wall of unmaintainable code that would be the project's demise.
+At one point I found myself writing code to delete full HTML sections, then replacing them other HTML sections, all to just change tabs.
+I was basically writing my own full-fledged framework.

 At this point I realized I needed a modern framework more organization and structure, that could accomodate the existing project structure.